 Japanese life insurance companies are aggressively acquiring U.S. insurers as part of a strategic move to counter challenges in their domestic market.

-It adds diversification to their portfolios and takes advantage of higher yields in the U.S.
+It adds diversification to their portfolios and capitalizes on higher yields in the U.S.

 For U.S. policyholders, this trend generally brings financial stability, minimal service disruptions, and potential for innovation.